joanclario/Faltings-Elliptic-Curves-over-Q/README.md

 attached to the twisted elliptic curves in $G$ by the quadratic character of $Q(\sqrt{d})$.

-In this paper we determine which vertex is the Faltings elliptic curve in $G^d$.
+In that paper we determine which vertex is the Faltings elliptic curve in $G^d$.
 We also obtain the probability of a vertex to be the Faltings elliptic curve in $G^d$.